MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **version** - The version of the feed client.

+#### Office.Feedback.Survey.FloodgateClient.SurveyTracked

+Tracks when a device that is eligible for a survey starts an app.
+Used to assess the health of the survey user selection process as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.FloodgateClient.TriggerMet

+Tracks when a device has met the criteria to show a survey.
+Used to assess the health of the survey triggering process as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.FloodgateClient.UserSelected

+Tracks when a device has been selected for a survey.
+Used to assess the health of the survey user selection process as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.UI.Android

+On an Android device, it tracks when a user on a device interacts with the survey prompt and survey UI.
+Used to assess the health of the end-to-end survey experience as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.UI.IOS

+On an iOS device, it tracks when a user on a device interacts with the survey prompt and survey UI.
+Used to assess the health of the end-to-end survey experience as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.UI.Mac

+On a Mac device, it tracks when a user on a device interacts with the survey prompt and survey UI.
+Used to assess the health of the end-to-end survey experience as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.UI.Win32

+On a Win32 device, it tracks when a user on a device interacts with the survey prompt and survey UI.
+Used to assess the health of the end-to-end survey experience as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

+#### Office.Feedback.Survey.UI.Win32.Toast

+Tracks when survey prompt is shown.
+Used to assess the health of the survey prompt process as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **ExpirationTimeUTC** – date/time the survey will expire

+- **SurveyName** – name of survey shown

+- **SurveyId** – Unique instance of a campaign

+- **UniqueId** – Id to identify the individual piece of telemetry

 #### Office.FileIO.CSI.CCachedFileCsiLoadFileBasic

 Allows us to know if a file successfully opened from the FIO Layer.
 Used for feature health and monitoring.